November 5, 2022

 Simply put, Conversational Commerce is automated technology that allows consumers and brands to engage with each other through chat- or voice-based conversations.
 This technology is powered by rules and, in some cases, artificial intelligence (AI) and machine learning.

-Conversational Commerce can take place across any channels your customers like to use - on your website, in messaging platforms (e.g. text message, WhatsApp, Messenger), on social media or even on smart speakers using voice assistants (e.g. Amazon Alexa & Echo, Google Home).
+Conversational Commerce can take place across any channels your customers like to use - on your website, in messaging platforms, on social media, or even on livestreaming platforms.

 Conversations are empathetic, natural, authentic, and deep-rooted in emotion - and that's exactly what consumers look for when they're shopping online.

-In today’s world, consumers are sharing posts on social media, sending direct links to their friends or family group chat, or even engaging in conversation with their smart speakers to learn more about a product or service.
+In today's world, consumers are posting on social media, tagging products they love, and sending direct links to their friends or family group chat.

 Let's use an example: